jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-14-logic-programming-in-scala-2.markdown

     { sk =>
       t(a => if (p(a)) sk(a) else throw Fail)
     }
+{% endhighlight %}

+`Bind` and `apply` are much the same as before, but without the failure continuations. `Filter` is also much the same, except that we throw `Fail` instead of calling a failure continuation when the predicate is not satisfied.

+{% highlight scala %}
   def split[A](t: T[A]) = throw new Exception("unimplemented")

+  case object Finish extends Exception

   override def run[A](t: T[A], n: Int): List[A] = {
     if (n <= 0) return Nil